Tobesh01/project-HNG/README.md

 # project-HNG
-Steps to proceed tothe next stage on hngi7
+Steps taken to proceed to the next stage on hngi7